 - a person without professional or specialized knowledge in a particular subject

-I bought hosting for the first three years.
+I bought hosting for the first three years on December 24th, 2005.
 After those three years, I started renewing on an annual basis.
 From 2008 until 2012, I didn’t do much with the site.
 So, each year I thought and/or prayed about it and came to the conclusion I was supposed to keep it going.
 In 2012, I started writing about the subjects of leadership, authority, submission and obedience. laymansfellowship.com finally had more purpose.

-I acknowledge in several places on this site that the subject matter related to leadership, authority, submission and obedience on this site is more controversial and problematic.
+I acknowledge in several places on this site that the subject matter related to leadership, authority, submission and obedience on this site is more controversial.
 It is impossible not to evoke some reactions when you address this subject.
-My appeal is this: Read, think, go to the Lord and ask for wisdom.
+My appeal to the reader is this: Read, think, go to the Lord and ask for wisdom.
 Ask for Him to change you in any way He needs to so that your service to Him is as complete as possible.
 I do not claim perfection and no one will ever get this subject RIGHT.
-It’s impossible.
+It is impossible.
 What I feel is important is that we inspect our assumptions and resubmit ourselves to the living, active God of the universe who sent His only Son to save all who accept Him as their Lord and Savior.
 He deserves to be the leader and final authority in our lives.
 He deserves our submission and obedience.
 Beyond this, let’s reconsider how much of his leadership and authority he transferred to men in the church setting.
-Let’s reconsider how much submission and obedience He requires of each one of us to other men in the church realm.
-And most importantly, let us consider how much submission and obedience He requires of each one of us directly to Him without any other intermediary than Jesus Christ.
+Let’s reconsider how much submission and obedience He requires from each one of us to other men in the church realm.
+And most importantly, let us consider how much submission and obedience He requires from each one of us directly to Him without any other intermediary than Jesus Christ.